lazysince87/brokebites/README.md

 ### 🔐 Authentication
 - **Service**: Auth0
-- **Flow**: Flutter app authenticates users → retrieves access token → passes it to backend for secure API access
+- **Flow**: React Native app authenticates users → retrieves access token → passes it to backend for secure API access

 ### 🌍 External API
 - **Spoonacular API** – Used to generate and filter recipes by ingredient, calories, and nutrients